This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Fresh, frozen, or canned corn
+- Corn: you can use fresh, frozen, or canned corn

 - Oil- avocado, olive oil, or vegetable oil